jasdips/rdap-rpki/draft-jasdips-regext-rdap-rpki.md

 ## Reverse Search

+Per [@!RFC9536, section 2], if a server receives a reverse search query with a searchable resource type of "autnums", a related resource type of "rpkiAspa", and an ASPA property of "autnum" or "providerAutnum", then the reverse search will be performed on the autonomous system number objects from its data store.

+(#reverse_search_registry) and (#reverse_search_mapping_registry) include requests to register new entries for autonomous system number searches in the RDAP Reverse Search and RDAP Reverse Search Mapping IANA registries.

 ## Relationship with Autonomous System Number Object Class

 It would be useful to show all the ASPAs associated with an autonomous system number.
 To that end, this extension adds a